snakemode/depict-it/readme.md

 });
 ```

 This game definition doesn't do anything on it's own - it's a collection of `steps`.
-In this example, we have a start handler that just flags that execute has been called, and then `transitionTo`s the `EndHandler`.
+This example shows a start handler that just flags that execute has been called, and then `transitionTo`s the `EndHandler`.

 ### Defining a game

-A game definition looks exactly like this:
+A game definition looks like this:

 ```js
 const gameDef = () => ({